Emanuel Reicher

-Later he went to the USA, where he was when World War I broke out.
+Later he went to the US, where he was when World War I broke out.
 He became Director of the New York Theatre Guild, where he promoted the new style of the German theatre.
 He returned to Germany in 1923.

 Family life

 Emmanuel Reicher married firstly the opera singer Hedwig Reicher-Kindermann (15 July 1853 – 2 June 1883): their son was the actor Frank Reicher.
 After Hedwig's death he married Lina Harf: their children were Hedwiga Reicher, Ernst Reicher and Elly (b.
 Berlin 1893), who all worked as actors.